tugudush/shairab/wp-content/plugins/floating-social-media-icon/readme.txt

 	★ Multiple Widget & Shortcode Support

-	★ Auto/Manual Integration
+	★ Flat Icons and Instagram support

 	★ Enable/Disable Floating

-	★ Most Downloaded Floating Social Network Plugin.
+	★ Most Downloaded Floating Social Media Plugin.

-	★ Less Load - Essential Social Media Only
+	★ Less Load - Essential Social Media Icons Only

 	★ Detailed Help Documentation

-	★ Featured Plugin On Many Plugin Review Sites
+	★ Featured Plugin On Many Developer Portals

-You can make the social media icons to appear automatically or you can use social media widgets, short-code or PHP code to display the social media icons where ever you like to want.
+You can configure the social media icons to appear automatically or can use as social media widgets, display using short-code or PHP code where ever you wish.

 If you choose to show Social Media Icon automatically.
 The icons will fly from top left to bottom right and the social media icons will stay there